homerhanumat/lzchugo/content/post/i-alone-am-the-holy-one.md

   - kido
   - belonging
 draft: false
+omit_header_text: false
+weight: 4
+summary: "A dharma talk given by Daniela (Muhanshim) at the Lexington Zen Center, November 11, 2018."
 ---
 > Soon after Shakyamuni Buddha was born, he could already walk.
 > He took seven steps and said: "After countless eons, this is my last birth.
 Among all the devas and humans, I am the most honorable and the most excellent.
 In this lifetime I will benefit devas and humans.
 I vow to bring universal salvation to all sentient beings."
 After Buddhism was transmitted to China, this statement of Shakyamuni's was expressed as the saying: *In Heaven and on Earth, I alone am the honored one.*